South Canyon Fire: Memorials

 The Storm King Mountain Memorial Trail, closely following the actual path the firefighters hiked to fight the blaze, leads visitors to the site.
 Plaques and memorials line the trail explaining the events and paying homage to those who fell.
 Crosses were installed where each person fell.
-Memorials have also been constructed at Two Rivers Park in Glenwood Springs, at Ochoco Creek Park in Prineville, Oregon, and in McDonald Forest's Peavy Arboretum near Corvallis, Oregon.

 The fire and ensuing casualties were the subject of John Maclean's book Fire on the Mountain: The True Story of the South Canyon Fire.